michaeltoth/projects/LendingClub.md

 <br>
 ####Loan Amount
 As the amount borrowed increases, we see increasing rates of nonperforming loans.
-The differences between the first two buckets are only around 1% (and the intra-bucket differences are very small), but we see a market decrease in loan quality in the $30,000 - $35,000 bucket (Lending Club maximum loan is $35,000).
+The difference between the first two buckets is only around 1% (and the intra-bucket differences are very small), but we see a larger decrease in loan quality in the $30,000 - $35,000 bucket.
+Noting that the Lending Club maximum loan is $35,000, this may indicate particularly desperate borrowers who are maximizing their possible borrowing.

 |               | $0 - $15000 | $15000 - $30000 | $30000 - $35000 |
 |---------------|-------------|-----------------|-----------------|